buildkite/docs/pages/agent/clusters.md

 1. Enter a key and description.
 1. Select _Create Queue_.

+### Pause a queue

+Pausing a queue will prevent jobs from being dispatched to agents associated with that queue.
+This may affect builds targeting the paused queue.

+To pause a queue:
+1. Navigate to your cluster’s _Queues_.
+1. Click on the queue you wish to pause.
+1. Click _Edit_.
+1. Under _Queue Management_, click _Pause Queue_.
+1. Enter an optional note in the dialog if needed, and confirm that you wish to pause the queue.

+To resume the queue again, click Resume Queue.

 ### Connect agents to a cluster

 Agents are associated with a cluster through the cluster’s agent tokens.